viur-framework/flare/docs/doc_tutorial/05_helloworld.rst

 Hello World
 ========================================

-In this tutorial, we will create a basic web project that makes use of flare to create a simple web site.
+In this tutorial, we will create a basic project that makes use of flare to create a simple web-app.

 Project setup
 --------------------